Rajendk-AITech/Tech-Notes-Scripts/README.md

 # Tech-Notes-Scripts
-Common scripts and notes for install
+Common scripts and notes for installation